curtclifton/timerity/2015-05-09 - cocoaconf pdx/slides.md

 # Outline

+- Watch app parts
 - Conceptual model
 - Sample app
 - Syncing data with Apple Watch
 - Debugging Apple Watch apps
+- Provisioning
 - Some challenges
 - Other resources
 - Wish list

 ^ [Discuss in terms of your goals for them leaving the talk]

+---

+# [fit] Watch App
+# [fit] Parts

+---

+## Your Watch app can include notifications, glances, the main app, and handoff.

+^ describe each piece
+^ for each, discuss what you need to do as a dev
+^ fast in, fast out

 ---